 Testing Models, Plots and Much More

 In this chapter, You will pick up advanced unit testing skills like setup, teardown and mocking.
 You will also learn how to write sanity tests for your data science models and how to test matplotlib plots.
 By the end of this chapter, you will be ready to test real world data science projects!Beyond assertion: setup and teardown50 xpUse a fixture for a clean data file100 xpWrite a fixture for an empty data file100 xpFixture chaining using tmpdir100 xpMocking50 xpProgram a bug-free dependency100 xpMock a dependency100 xpTesting models50 xpTesting on linear data100 xpTesting on circular data100 xpTesting plots50 xpGenerate the baseline image100 xpRun the tests for the plotting function100 xpFix the plotting function100 xpCongratulations50 xp

 Dibya ChakravortySee More

 Senior Python Developer, TECH-5

 Dibya is currently developing a test automation framework for a leading German car manufacturer.
 He thinks that high-quality, well-tested code is far more valuable than code that only seems to work.

 His other passion is Deep Reinforcement Learning, because it is a step towards Strong AI.
-Check out his free Reinforcement Learning course to get a comprehensive introduction to Deep RL.

 Want to connect with him?
 Here is his LinkedIn profile.